-Robyn Peterson is the Chief Technology Officer at CNN, overseeing a team of technologists working to power and build best in class user experiences allowing hundreds of millions of people all over the world to engage with CNN's journalism, storytelling and services.
+Robyn Peterson is the Chief Technology Officer at CNN, overseeing a team of technologists working to power and build best in class user experiences allowing hundreds of millions of people all over the world to engage with CNN's journalism, storytelling and services across CNN's core platforms and CNN+.
 His team is made up of engineers, developers, data intelligence, machine learning and artificial intelligence experts committed to breaking down the walls between our content and our audiences to ensure CNN serves user needs and interests.
 They are focused on building the future of CNN.

 Peterson was most recently the Chief Technology Officer of Mashable, where he built and oversaw the product management, design, data science and engineering teams.
 While at Mashable, he led the development of the Velocity Technology Suite, which is a patented proprietary software suite that utilizes predictive analytics to inform content ideation, creation, and distribution.